online-ml/river/docs/releases/unreleased.md

 - Created this module to store estimator unit testing, rather than having it in the `utils` module.

+## compose

+- Split `compose.Renamer` into `compose.Prefixer` and `compose.Suffixer` that respectively prepend and append a string to the features' name.
+- Changed `compose.Renamer` to allow feature renaming following a mapping.

 ## evaluate

 - Refactored `evaluate.progressive_validation` to work with `base.AnomalyDetector`s.